pujan910/assignment-0/README.md

 You are free to choose the layout and color of the configuration panel elements.

 #### Task 2
 Connect the elements of the configuration panel and a WebGL canvas.
-The first three sliders should change the **background RGB color**, and the fourth slider should change the **number of triangles being rendered** (between 1 and n).
+The fourth slider should change the **number of triangles being rendered** (between 1 and n).
 The file input button should allow the users to load a JSON file; after loaded, the previous slider should be updated so that its range go from 1 to n (number of triangles in the new file).
-The checkbox element should toggle between two modes: 1) triangle color specified by the configuration panel, and 2) triangle color specified by loaded JSON file.
+The checkbox element should toggle between two modes: 1) triangle color specified by the configuration panel (first three sliders), and 2) triangle color specified by loaded JSON file.

 #### Task 3
 The application should contain a file [input](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/file) element responsible for loading a JSON file.
 This JSON file will contain vertex position and color information for all n triangles.
 You should load this JSON file, [parse it](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/parse) and use the data to fill one (or two) buffer arrays.
 The JSON will be in the following format: